Brogandaisy/novelnest/README.md

               success_url = reverse_lazy('password-change/done')  # Matches the name in your URLs

 ## Upload a book with details (author, title, and genre)
-Users can submit book details via a Django form, including author, genre and title, which validates input and saves the data to the database.
+Users can add books via a Django form, including title, author, genre, and status.
+The Book model stores this data, categorises books, and links them to the user who added them.
 Bootstrap is used for form styling to ensure responsive layout.

      class BookCreateView(LoginRequiredMixin, CreateView):
         model = Book